CiCi Yutong Cheng

 Internships & Experience

-- Research intern, NEC Laboratories America, advised by Dr. Wei Cheng, 01/2026-3/2026, working on inference-time scaling for code documentation and test generation with execution feedback.
+- Research intern, NEC Laboratories America, advised by Dr. Wei Cheng, 01/2026–03/2026, working on inference-time tree search to optimize code documentation for agent-oriented code reimplementation and migration.

 Awards